Our guide to Japan cruises

 Japan plays host to a surprising number of festivals and celebrations throughout the year, so no matter what time of year your cruise takes place, you are likely to experience an exciting event.

-In winter celebrate Yuki Matsuri, or the “Sapporo snow festival”, where amateurs and professionals alike come together to create hundreds of magical statues crafted from snow and ice.
-Spring sees the emergence of the famous cherry blossoms and the fortnight-long Omizutori Buddhist festival which has been an annual ritual in Japan for more than 1000 years.
-July plays host to Gion Matsuri, Japan’s most famous festival which takes place in Kyoto, and September heralds the Kishiwada Janjiri Matsuri which is similar to a harvest festival with locals praying for a good autumn bounty.
+In winter, celebrate Yuki Matsuri, or the “Sapporo snow festival”, where amateurs and professionals alike come together to create hundreds of magical statues crafted from snow and ice.
+Spring sees the emergence of the famous cherry blossoms and the fortnight-long Omizutori Buddhist festival, which has been an annual ritual in Japan for more than 1000 years.
+July plays host to Gion Matsuri, Japan’s most famous festival, which takes place in Kyoto, and September heralds the Kishiwada Janjiri Matsuri, which is similar to a harvest festival with locals praying for a good autumn bounty.

 Japan cruises throughout the year